24 Best Bug Tracking Tools in 2026

 Alternatives: ClickUp or Asana.

 Interested in collecting website issues directly into Notion?
-See how Notion/Marker.io integration works
+See how the Notion/Marker.io integration works.

-Project management tool with multi-view options like table, Kanban, and Gantt charts.
+Project management tool with multi-view options like tables, Kanban, and more.

-Monday.com has a smart dashboard that organizes bug tracking tasks on the screen.
+Monday.com has a smart dashboard that organizes bug tracking tasks on your screen.

 Key features: